SvenMichaelKlose/tunix/src/bin/lisp/README.md

 # Overview

-This is a Lisp interpreter with dynamic scope and compacting mark-and-sweep garbage collector.
-It is portably written in ANSI-C and offers simplified I/O for small platforms.
+This is a Lisp interpreter, portably written in ANSI-C.
+It offers:

+* Most effective memory usage through compacting mark-and-sweep garbage collection.
+* Elegant and embeddable I/O interface.
+* Sweet syntactial sugar.
+* Quasi-quoting and macro expansion.
+* Supplementary, compressed stack to take load off the CPU stack, supporting 6502-CPU architectures.

+See ROADMAP and TODO files for details on the status of this project.

-Using the cc65 compiler suite, this distribution of TUNIX Lisp can be made for the following platforms:
+Using the cc65 compiler suite, this distribution of TUNIX Lisp is made for the following platforms:

 * Commodore C128
 * Commodore C16